TheAnarchoX/TheAnarchoX/README.md

 ## Professional passions

 I enjoy designing resilient architectures for real‑time and high‑throughput workloads.
 Over the past several years I've led initiatives around event‑driven architectures, microservice modernization, and AI‑powered automation.
 I believe in balancing pragmatism with long‑term maintainability: choosing the right tool for the job, favouring infrastructure‑as‑code and GitOps, and investing in robust CI/CD and observability pipelines.
 When possible I try to advance the state of the art.
-My current work on projects like **HecatonAI** and **Embers** explores how large language models and agentic systems can drive end‑to‑end automation, from infrastructure provisioning to feature development.

-I'm a longtime supporter of open‑source.
-I contribute to and maintain public repositories, and advocate for transparency and collaborative innovation in all my projects.
-My GitHub profile highlights a mixture of personal tools and forks—ranging from a Formula 1 race‑timing client in C# to small utilities like **buniform** reflecting my diverse interests.

 ## Get in touch